How Shampoo Works: Surfactants And Conditioning Agents

 3. Shea Butter

 West coast, best coast!
 West Africa really knows what’s good (for your hair).
 Similar to Moroccan argan oil, shea butter comes from a tree in West Africa, where the native population has used it medicinally for millennia.

 Packed with healthy fats, shea butter seals in moisture by coating each strand of hair.
-This protective barrier prevents frizziness and dryness, allowing your hair to remain its most healthy, vibrant self.
+This protective barrier prevents frizziness and dryness, allowing your hair to remain its most healthy, vibrant self -- it’s the ultimate conditioning agent.
 Not only that, but the layer of fats on your hair have a natural SPF of 6 to easily protect against sun damage and chemicals in the atmosphere when you enjoy the great outdoors.